 As a young adult, Michael stood 5 feet 10 inches tall, with a dark complexion, blue eyes and black hair.

-They had four children, born between 1866 and 1874 -- Louisa Ann Firestone, Ulysses S. Grant Firestone, William Willis Firestone and Savannah Lorena McManis.
+The couple produced four children, born between 1866 and 1874 -- Louisa Ann Firestone, Ulysses S. Grant Firestone, William Willis Firestone and Savannah Lorena McManis.
 Sadly, their firstborn, Louisa Ann, died at the age of 19 months on April 23, 1868, as recorded in the family Bible (published 1871).

 ~ Michael's Civil War Tribulations ~